TelemetryHarbor/harbor-docs/docs/integrations/ttn.md

 ### 2. Configure Payload Formatter (Crucial Step)

-Telemetry Harbor requires your data to be numerical and flat.
+Harbor Scale requires your data to be numerical and flat.
 You must configure a **Javascript Payload Formatter** in TTN to convert your device's binary payload into a clean JSON object.

 1. Go to your **TTN Console** > **Applications** > **Payload Formatters** > **Uplink**.
 2. Select **Javascript**.